hicksjduk/sudoku-haskell/README.md

 * `sudoku $ setValueAt (8,0) 1 puzzle` for the case where a box contains duplicate values.
-* `sudoku $ setValueAt (8,8) 3 puzzle` for the case where the puzzle is unsolvable - the only possible solution has 2 in the bottom right-hand corner, so setting that square to 3, 5 or 7 (the values other than 2 which are not duplicated in the same row, column or box) makes the puzzle unsolvable though still valid.
+* `sudoku $ setValueAt (8,8) 3 puzzle` for the case where the puzzle is unsolvable - the only possible solution has 2 in the bottom right-hand corner, so setting that square to 3, 5 or 7 (the values other than 2 which are not duplicated in the same row, column or box) makes the puzzle unsolvable though still apparently valid.

 The program uses a straightforward algorithm which tries every possibility to solve the puzzle.
 For any given grid: